Oscar De La Hoya: Highlights

 2008 — United States Olympic Hall of Fame inductee.

 Professional career

 Super featherweight

-On November 23, 1992, De La Hoya made his professional debut by scoring a first-round TKO victory.
+On November 23, 1992, De La Hoya made his professional debut by scoring a first-round KO victory over Lamar Williams in 1 minute 42 seconds.

 De La Hoya vs. Concepción cancellation

 De La Hoya was scheduled to fight Jesús Vidal Concepción in a ten-round junior lightweight bout on December 9, 1993, televised by ESPN's "Thursday Night Fights" at the Paramount Theatre in New York City, but pulled out due to a wrist injury.
 Some found the injury suspicious and speculated that Oscar was being overdramatic.
 Oscar said that he aggravated an old ligament injury while hitting the heavy bag a week before.
 Later that month De La Hoya would fire his co-managers Mittleman and Nelson over money issues.

-First title shot
+First title shot and defense

-In his twelfth professional fight, he won his first world title at age 20, stopping Jimmy Bredahl (16–0) in the tenth round to win the WBO super featherweight title.
+In his twelfth professional fight, he won his first world title at age 20, stopping Jimmy Bredahl (16–0) in the tenth round to win the WBO junior lightweight title.
 He defended the title once, stopping Giorgio Campanella (20–0) in three rounds.